IvanMarie1/cps_test/README.md

 ## Notes
 - The leaderboard is not saved if you refresh the page
-- Only available in french
+- Only available in french (maybe add a translation one day)

 Enjoy :)